by Moses Viveros

 The mission of the new administration that has taken office is to “Make America Great Again.”
 But given the proposed legislation and policy changes that are set to take place or have been signed in to law by executive order, it seems as though our new leaders are working to Make American Great Again for a select few.
 Cabinet appointees, Rex Tillerson, Scott Pruitt, and Rick Perry all have ties to the fossil fuel industry and have at one point or another, dismissed global climate change as pseudoscience.
 These individuals are also appointed to cabinet positions where they will directly be making decisions that can drastically affect our environment.

 By appointing these individuals to their respective cabinet positions, our President elect has already violated an oath that he has taken only a couple of days ago by putting corporate interests before the needs and values of the American citizen.
-The new administration has waged a war against sustainability and conservation, a move that not puts the well-being of not only the American public, but the entire global population at risk.
+The new administration has waged a war against sustainability and conservation, a move that not only jeopardizes the well-being of the American public, but the entire global population as well.

 The reality of the situation, however, is not that “Environmentalism is out of control.”
 Environmentalism does not work to halt or slow down progress, but rather works to move it forward in an efficient manner.
 Environmentalism protects not only our planet, but the people who live on it and the resources that we use.
 The day that we deplete our fossil fuel sources is near and we need to prepare ourselves for that day.
 Halting and in some cases erasing the efforts of environmentalism does nothing but harm the progress that human race can make.